sustainable-processes/multitask/README.md

     poetry install

-This will get you all the needed dependencies.
+Additionally, until this [issue](https://github.com/open-reaction-database/ord-schema/issues/600) is fixed you will need to manually install the ord-schema dependencies:

+    poetry run pip install -r ord-requirements.txt

 ## In-Silico Comparison
 Questions:
 - [ ] What is the effect of the number of cotraining tasks?
 - [ ] Can MTBO accelerate reaction optimization with unseen reagents (e.g., catalyst, bases)?
-- [ ] Does MTBO work when only some of the variables are changed in the co-training dataset?
+- [ ] Does MTBO work when only some of the variables are changed in the co-training dataset? (e.g., high throughput datasets)
 - [ ] What is the effect of the difference in substrates?

 Algorithms to compare